apache/mesos/docs/maintenance.md

 * If a machine's IP is included, it must be correctly formed.
 * All listed machines must be present in the schedule.

-If any of these properties are not met, the list of machines is rejected with a corresponding error message and the master's state is not changed.
+If any of these properties are not met, the operation is rejected with a corresponding error message and the master's state is not changed.

 The operator can start maintenance on any machine that is scheduled for maintenance.
 Machines that are not scheduled for maintenance cannot be directly transitioned from Up mode into Down mode.
 However, the operator may schedule a machine for maintenance with a timestamp equal to the current time or in the past, and then immediately start maintenance on that machine.

+This endpoint can be used to start maintenance on machines that are not currently registered with the Mesos master.
+This can be useful if a machine has failed and the operator intends to remove it from the cluster; starting maintenance on the machine prevents the machine from being accidentally rebooted and rejoining the Mesos cluster.

 The operator must explicitly transition a machine from Draining to Deactived mode.
 That is, Mesos will keep a machine in Draining mode even if the